Key Takeaways

 Best General Liability Insurance Companies in Minnesota

-The Hartford tops our list for general liability insurance in Minnesota, delivering a good balance of affordable rates and reliable service.
+The Hartford tops our list for the best general liability insurance in Minnesota, delivering a good balance of affordable rates and reliable service.
 NEXT and Nationwide also excel, both earning high marks for customer support.

 The Hartford4.60$77